markuspoerschke/iCal/docs/components/event.md

 ## Properties

-In this section, the properties of the domain object are explained:
+The following sections explain the properties of the domain object:

 * [Unique Identifier](#unique-identifier)
 * [Touched at](#touched-at)